Payment Info

 • These tax dollars are collected under the authority of the City’s Transient Lodging Tax Ordinance (Municipal Code Ch.
 3.10), to be used for the promotion and development of tourism and visitor programs for Newberg.

-• Lodging providers are responsible for collecting and remitting the tax and may keep five (5) percent of the Taxable Rent to cover their costs of administration.
+• ALL Lodging providers are responsible for collecting and remitting the tax and may keep five (5) percent of the Taxable Rent to cover their costs of administration.

 • If you are an Operator that an Agent(s) collects and remits all or some of the tax on your behalf, the Operator is responsible to report the estimated amount being remitted by the Agent.